triplecanopy/b-ber/README.md

 Then [install `yarn`](https://yarnpkg.com/en/docs/install/) according to documentation.
 Note that using `npm` to install `yarn` is discouraged.

-Run the following n the `b-ber` repo
+Run the following in the `b-ber` repo

 ```console
 $ yarn